CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-2/Self-paced/1_Performance Measurement Under Agile Delivery Contracts.md

 ---
 ## Knowledge Check: Managing a Multi-Vendor Environment

+> Note: Knowledge checks are designed to help you gauge your understanding of the material.
+They do not impact your overall grade.
+Use them as a low-stakes way to test your knowledge, reflect on key concepts, and identify areas you may want to review.

 1\.
 Multiple Choice

 **Which of the following best describes the role of a government team in a multi-vendor digital services environment?**
 *(Select one)*

-- [ ] Enforcing strict competition between vendors
+- [[ ]] Enforcing strict competition between vendors
-- [ ] Monitoring each vendor individually with no coordination
+- [[ ]] Monitoring each vendor individually with no coordination
-- [x] Acting as a Delivery Marketplace Architect to support shared outcomes
+- [[x]] Acting as a Delivery Marketplace Architect to support shared outcomes
-- [ ] Leaving vendors to figure things out on their own
+- [[ ]] Leaving vendors to figure things out on their own [[?]]

-> Correct!
 The government’s role in a multi-vendor environment is to act as a Delivery Marketplace Architect—supporting coordination, reducing duplication, and guiding teams toward shared outcomes.

 ---